Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Thermodynamically inspired derivation

 In Eq. \eqref{eq:lag_shann_pd1}, the Lagrange multiplier $\lambda$ related to the summation condition (Eq. \eqref{eq:lag_shann_pd2}) can be obtained by inserting Eq. \eqref{eq:lag_shann_pd1} into Eq. \eqref{eq:lag_shann_pd2} and is given by

 The Lagrange multiplier $\beta$ is a negative-valued scaling factor which, in statistical thermodynamics, is equal to the negative value of the inverse thermal energy $k_BT$, $\beta = -1/k_BT$, and has the effect of increasing or decreasing the spread of the distribution.
 For the scope of this work, the factor $\beta$ corresponds to the (negative valued) inverse of the temperature parameter $\tau$, $\beta = -\tau^{-1}$, which can be used to sharpen the peak of the resulting distribution.
-Therefore, we are left with a probability distribution $p_i$ which is a function of the parameters $\beta$ and $\alpha_{i}$ and is given by:
+In our derivation (as in the classical derivation of the canonical partition function), the expected mean value of $\bar{g}$ is imposed by the value of $\tau$.
+The resulting $\bar{g}$, calculated as the expectation of the given distribution $\bar{p}_{\tau}$ decreases monotonically with decreasing $\tau$, and returns the (global) minimum of $\bar{g}$ in the limit of $\tau \xrightarrow[]{}0$.
+Therefore, we are left with a probability distribution $p_i$ which is a function of the parameters $\tau$ and $\alpha_{i}$ and is given by:

-While $\beta$ can be freely adjusted, the set of $n-1$ parameters $\alpha_{i}$ must be determined iteratively such that the distribution $p_i$ satisfies the mass balance given by Eq. \eqref{eq:lag_shann_pd3} for the given feed composition $\bar{z}$.
+While $\tau$ can be freely adjusted, the set of $n-1$ parameters $\alpha_{i}$ must be determined iteratively such that the distribution $p_i$ satisfies the mass balance given by Eq. \eqref{eq:lag_shann_pd3} for the given feed composition $\bar{z}$.
 This is accomplished by solving the system of equations given by:

 which for a binary system reduces to:

 \textbf{Mass balance implicit (Formulation 2).} To avoid the iterative step of determining the unknown parameter $\alpha$ from the mass balance condition, an alternative formulation of the problem depicted in Figure~\ref{fig:Ensemble_1}, which avoids the mass balance condition, can be defined by grouping subsystems together such that each group has the same concentration $\bar{z}$ as the entire system.
 This procedure of decomposing the system into groups of composition $\bar{z}$ is depicted schematically in Figure~\ref{fig:Ens_decompos}, where each group is represented by roman numbers.